Rainbow-Dreamer/hide_warnings/README.md

 3
 ```

-**Note that by default, all of the printed messages will be prevented inside the function you are decorated, including python's own `print` functions.
-If you still want to use python's `print` function to print some messages that is useful to you, you can set the keyword argument `out` to `False` for the decorator, which makes the function decorated could still use python's own `print` function.**
+**Note that by default, all of the printed messages will be prevented inside the decorated function, including python's own `print` functions.
+If you still want to use python's `print` function to print some messages that is useful to you, you can set the keyword argument `out` to `False` for the decorator, which makes the decorated function could still use python's own `print` function.**

 ```python
 from hide_warnings import hide_warnings